nhsconnect/visitor-and-migrants/index.md

 summary: A brief introduction to getting started with the FHIR&reg; APIs.
 ---

-{% include important.html content="This site is under active development by NHS Digital on behalf of INTEROPen and is intended to provide all the technical resources you need to successfully develop the APIs.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the APIs.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

-{% include warning.html content="This site is provided for information only and is intended for those engaged with NHS Digital and INTEROPen on the development of the APIs.
+{% include warning.html content="This site is provided for information only and is intended for those engaged with NHS Digital on the development of the APIs.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

 # Introduction #
 Visitors and Migrants aims to support the Department of Health (DoH) Cost Recovery program for secondary care treatment provided to patients that are not eligible to receive free NHS care.